nishantaMishra/BatteryInformatics/dataProcessing/elementEncoding/README.md

 Input files should have a specific structure.
 There must be a column 'Formula' containing chemical formula names and rest of the columns have their title as different element name.

 ## How to use ?

+The code contains a list of tuples named `elementsCommaEncoding` which has to be edited appropriately to fit the specific use case of the user.

 **Step#1**

-Edit the `elementsCommaEncoding` list of tuples in [code](elementsEncoding.py); in order the second value contains the value that you would like to encode.
+Edit the `elementsCommaEncoding` list of tuples in [code](elementsEncoding.py); in order, the second value contains the value that you would like to encode.

 For example,
 - For separating elements from the formula and writing them in separate columns edit elementsCommaEnergy as following